tmhglnd/abstraction-minified/README.md

 # Acknowledgements

-This installation is a derivative of the `.abstraction()` installation that was originally commissioned by the [CODA Museum](https://www.coda-apeldoorn.nl/) in Apeldoorn, The Netherlands.
+This installation is a derivative version of the `.abstraction()` installation that was originally commissioned by the [CODA Museum](https://www.coda-apeldoorn.nl/) in Apeldoorn, The Netherlands.

 This project was made possible thanks to the usage following amazing platforms and libraries: